World Concern: Activities

-World Concern has also responded to major disasters, including the Jan.
-12, 2010 earthquake in Haiti.
+World Concern has also responded to major disasters, including the 2010 Haiti earthquake.

 Initially providing emergency supplies of food, water, tarps and medical supplies, the agency's work during the first year after the earthquake included employing Haitians to clear rubble, repairing damaged homes, building steel-framed transitional shelters, repairing churches, and giving out business grants.
-The organization is also distributing cholera prevention and treatment information and supplies since an outbreak of the disease hit the country in October, 2010.
+The organization distributed cholera prevention and treatment information and supplies after an outbreak of the disease hit the country in October, 2010.